cver-me/OpenBandi/README.md

 - **Backend**: Node.js with Express
 - **Database**: PostgreSQL
 - **Frontend**: Next.js with TypeScript and Tailwind CSS
+- **Deployment**:
+  - Vercel for frontend
+  - Render for scraper component
-- **Deployment**: Vercel for frontend, AWS Lambda or similar for backend
+  - AWS Lambda or similar for backend API

 ## Getting Started